Kota

 Trevor Gardiner

-How long you can stay on Illness Benefit.
+• How long can your employees stay on Illness Benefit.

 Illness Benefit (IB) is a social welfare payment covered by the Department of Social Protection in Ireland.

-It’s different from Sick Pay, which your employer covers (as outlined in the Sick Leave Act 2022).
+It’s different from Sick Pay, which you, as an employer, are required to provide under the Sick Leave Act 2022.

 Now, Illness Benefit is meant for short-term relief.

-You can stay on its payments for at most:
+This means your employees can receive its payments for at most:

-2 years (624 days) if you have at least 260 weeks of paid social insurance contributions since you started working OR
+• 2 years (624 days) if they have at least 260 weeks of paid social insurance contributions since they started working OR

-1 year (312 days) if you have 104 - 259 weeks of paid PRSI contributions since you started working.
+• 1 year (312 days) if they have 104 - 259 weeks of paid PRSI contributions since they started working.

-If your claim for Illness Benefit is denied because you’ll soon be turning 66, you should apply for a State Pension at least three months before your 66th birthday.
+If your employee’s claim for Illness Benefit is denied because they’ll soon be turning 66, they should apply for a State Pension at least three months before their 66th birthday.

-If you need more extended coverage than what Illness Benefit provides, you could apply for:
+If your employees need more extended coverage than what Illness Benefit provides, they could apply for:

 Invalidity Pension is a payment for people who can’t work due to a long-term illness or disability.

-You have at least 48 weeks of PRSI contributions in the last or second last complete contribution year before the start of your illness AND
+• They have at least 48 weeks of PRSI contributions in the last or second last complete contribution year before the start of their illness AND

-You have been incapable of working for at least 12 months and will be unable to work for at least another 12 months (you can be on Illness Benefit during this time) OR
+• They have been incapable of working for at least 12 months and will be unable to work for at least another 12 months (they can be on Illness Benefit during this time) OR

-Fill in the Invalidity Pension Application Form (INV1) and submit it with supporting documents to:
+To apply, your employees must fill out the Invalidity Pension Application Form (INV1) and submit it along with their supporting documents to:

 Invalidity Benefit Section